Krishna0742/ATM-SYSTEM-DESIGN-WITH-DATABASE-INTEGRATION/README.md

 - Transaction history is maintained in CSV logs for record-keeping.

 =================================================
 5. Authors
 =================================================
-Developed as part of a Banking/ATM simulation project in C.
+ch.Anantha Krishna Nookaraju Developed as part of a Banking/ATM simulation project in C.